johnny-morrice/teoma-jmorrice/content/appeal-to-monads.md

 ## How to avoid making this mistake

 * Use the existing idioms of your programming language instead of wrongly applying Haskell idioms to PHP/Assembler/Brainfuck.
-* Avoid writing enthusiastic blog posts concerning IT industry buzzwords.
+* Refrain from writing enthusiastic blog posts concerning IT industry buzzwords.
 * Learn Haskell, to understand the concept.
 * Appreciate that some concepts are more powerful when they refer to a specific thing, instead of absorbing all possible similar and not-so-similar ideas.